TechnoMastery/mhm_bitsnbobs/README.md

 This is a mod from Min_heur2000 called MinheurModding Bits'n'Bobs (or mhm_bitsnbobs).
 Here is the dev workspace :
-If you want to help, please refers to CONTRIBUTING.md
+If you want to help, please refer to CONTRIBUTING.md

-I am actually french.
+I am actually French !
 If you are too, or you want to talk with us, join our discord : https://discord.gg/sWg385fNdZ

 Check out their job in their branchs !

+I want to give a big thanks to my friends that participated to the project :
+XaQorix
+Catoutou
+Benny
+Exio2fk

+And also to Kaupenjoe for his amazing tutorial series that helped me create this project.